 EATING DISORDERS: HELPING A FRIEND

 Being a friend to someone with an eating disorder can sometimes be very challenging.
-It is normal to feel frustrated, worried and scared for your friend, especially if s/he isn’t able to admit that there is a serious problem.
-Being secretive about eating and exercising is a common characteristic of an individual with an eating disorder, and you may feel that you have to watch over your friend to make sure s/he is taking care of her/himself.
-The truth is that you have very limited influence on your friend’s eating habits, and it is ultimately her/his decision about what and how s/he eats.
+It is normal to feel frustrated, worried, and scared for your friend, especially if they aren't able to admit that there is a serious problem.
+Being secretive about eating and exercising is a common characteristic of an individual with an eating disorder, and you may feel that you have to watch over your friend to make sure they are taking care of themself.
+The truth is that you have very limited influence on your friend’s eating habits, and it is ultimately their decision about what and how they eat.
 This is not to say that you should give up on or reject your friend who has an eating disorder.
 People who have sought treatment for an eating disorder often emphasize how important the ongoing support of their friends and family was to their eventual recovery.
-They say that having friends who both continued to believe in them, and also to relate to them beyond just their eating disorder was crucial in their taking steps toward health.
+They say that having friends who both continued to believe in them, and relate to them beyond just their eating disorder was crucial in their taking steps toward health.

 SHOULD I SAY SOMETHING TO MY FRIEND?